VakeDomen/VaultRag/README.md

 # VaultFind

-Semantic search over an Obsidian vault using **HyPE** (Hypothetical Prompt Embeddings).
+Semantic + BM25 hybrid search over an Obsidian vault using **HyPE** (Hypothetical Prompt Embeddings).
 Each chunk of a markdown file is passed to an LLM which generates hypothetical questions a user might ask about that content.
-Those questions are embedded and stored in Qdrant.
-At query time, your query is embedded directly and matched against the question vectors — question-to-question search.
+Those questions are embedded (dense vectors) and stored in Qdrant alongside client-computed BM25 sparse vectors.
+At query time, both searches run in parallel and are fused via Reciprocal Rank Fusion (RRF) — question-to-question semantic matching plus exact keyword retrieval.

-Only the LLM-generated questions and metadata (path, line range, section) are stored in Qdrant.
+Only the LLM-generated questions, BM25 sparse vectors, and metadata (path, line range, section) are stored in Qdrant.
 The original text is read from disk at query time to produce snippets.

 ## Quickstart